 Try this: With the bike turned off, locate the controls and learn the gearshift pattern.
 Straddle the bike, kick up the side stand, and find neutral (halfway between first and second gear).
 Practice operating the controls without looking at them.
 When you're ready, prepare to start the engine.
 Use FINE-C, a useful acronym to remind you of the following (something students learn in the Motorcycle Safety Foundation Basic RiderCourse):

-Clutch squeezed.
-(Choke open, for a cold engine)
+lutch squeezed (Choke open, for a cold engine on a carbureted bike)

 Finally, push the electric start button.
 With the engine running, ease out the clutch.
 Slowly.
 Since you started in neutral, you can ease the clutch all the way out and the bike will not move or stall.
 Now squeeze the clutch fully and shift to first gear by depressing the shift lever down with your left foot.

 Time to find the friction zone.
 Ease out the clutch slowly while easing on the throttle very slowly.
 Take your time.
 Count to three.
-When the wheels begin to move, you've found the friction zone, and partial power is being transmitted to the rear wheel, just like the MSF promised.
+When the wheels begin to move, you've found the friction zone, and partial power is being transmitted to the rear wheel.

 To find the friction zone, start with the clutch engaged (pulled in)...